TonyPhipps/SIEM/Tactics/Process-Execution.md

 ## Blacklist Alert
-- A file with a non-executable extension is executed
-- PowerShell with one of the following in the command line
+- PowerShell.exe or powershell_ise.exe with one of the following in the command line
-  - -nop (from noprofile)
+  - -nop (from -noprofile)
   - hidden
-  - -noni (from noninteractive)
+  - -noni (from -noninteractive)
   - bypass
-  - -enc (from encodedcommand)
+  - -enc (from -encodedcommand)
-  - invoke-webrequest
-  - iwr
+  - invoke-webrequest or iwr or curl or wget
-  - invoke-restmethod
-  - irm
+  - invoke-restmethod or irm
-  - curl
-  - wget
   - bitstransfer
   - downloadstring
   - downloadfile
   - winhttprequest
   - xmlhttp
-- whoami ran by 'NT AUTHORITY\SYSTEM'
+- whoami.exe ran by 'NT AUTHORITY\SYSTEM'
-- 'certutil' with one of the following in the command line
+- 'certutil.exe' with one of the following in the command line
   - urlcach
   - url
   - ping
   - http
   - ftp
--  Command line with http or ftp from the following executables
+-  Command line containing 'http' or 'ftp' from the following executables
-  - msiexec
+  - msiexec.exe
-  - regsvr32
+  - regsvr32.exe
-  - cmd
+  - cmd.exe
-  - powershell
+  - powershell.exe
-  - powershell_ise
+  - powershell_ise.exe
-- Use of wevutil with 'cl' in command line
+- Use of wevutil.exe with 'cl' in command line
-- Executables matching those in Sysinternals package ran from non-administrators and non-developers (include name.exe and name64.exe variants)
+- Executables matching those in Sysinternals package (include name.exe and name64.exe variants)
   - pslist.exe
   - psservice.exe
   - psexec.exe